How to Group Tabs Under a Master Tab in Excel (2 Ways)

 You can work on multiple sheets at once by grouping tabs in Excel.
 After grouping tabs, if you make any changes to one sheet, it will be reflected in all sheets in that group.

-To create standardized tables or perform calculations across multiple sheets at once grouping tab is useful.
-However, it only works efficiently when the sheets have the same structure.
+Grouping tabs is useful to create standardized tables or perform calculations across multiple sheets at once.
+However, it only works efficiently when the sheets all have the same structure.

 In the image below, we have 5 tabs with the sales record of 5 company employees.
 Each tab’s structure is similar to the one shown below.